Bali is famous for the Ubud Monkey Sanctuary, but there are actually a bunch of other monkey sanctuaries like it that are spread out over the island.

 Alas Kedaton Flying Foxes

-The main draw of Alas Kedaton is the huge flying foxes that you can see here.
+The main draw of Alas Kedaton is the huge fruit bats (aka flying foxes) that you can see here.
 Some of them are tame, but others are wild and you can see them perched high up in the trees.

 The fruit bats are super friendly and love interacting and climbing on people.
 These are native to Bali, and they normally live in the treetops here at the monkey sanctuary.